-Dr. Michael Kearney will be a special guest presenter leading us in nature-based guided mediations and teaching us more about resiliency and security.
+Dr. Michael Kearney will be a special guest presenter leading us in nature-based guided mediations and teaching us more about resilience and deep security.
 This will be a deeply contemplative track that challenges and invites us to take seriously the invitation to spend regular, quality time in nature.
+We will learn much from other cultures and traditions about the wisdom of nature such as Celtic, First Nations, Christian, Buddhist perspectives.
 We look forward to journeying with you on this adventure of the soul.